Generative Engine Optimization (GEO): The Complete Guide for Marketers

 1. Structured Entity Data

-Schema markup — specifically Organization, Product, SoftwareApplication, and FAQPage schemas — gives AI engines structured, machine-readable facts about your brand.
-An llms.txt file at your domain root provides a curated, AI-readable summary of what your company does, your products, and your key claims.
-Wikidata presence establishes your brand as a recognized entity in a knowledge graph that many AI systems reference.
-Taken together, structured entity data acts as high-confidence input: AI engines don't have to infer facts they can read directly.
+Schema markup — specifically Organization, Product, SoftwareApplication, and FAQPage schemas — gives AI engines structured, machine-readable facts they don't have to infer.
+An llms.txt file at your domain root is even more direct: a curated, AI-readable summary of what your company does, your products, and your key claims.
+Add Wikidata presence and you've established your brand inside a knowledge graph that multiple AI systems reference.
+Taken together, structured entity data is high-confidence input.
+The AI doesn't have to guess what you do — it can read it.

 2. Authoritative Third-Party Mentions

 AI models are trained on the web.
-Every authoritative site that mentions your brand — G2, Capterra, TechCrunch, industry newsletters, analyst reports — contributes to the model's confidence that your brand is real, relevant, and credible.
-A brand mentioned once on its own website registers differently than a brand mentioned consistently across 40 authoritative sources.
-Think of third-party citations as the GEO equivalent of backlinks: they transfer authority and amplify entity recognition.
+Every authoritative site that mentions your brand — G2, Capterra, TechCrunch, industry newsletters, analyst reports — contributes to the model's confidence that your brand is real, relevant, and worth citing.
+A brand mentioned once on its own website registers very differently than a brand mentioned consistently across 40 independent sources.
+Think of third-party citations as the GEO equivalent of backlinks.
+They transfer authority and amplify entity recognition.
+This is why press, reviews, and directory listings are GEO work, not just brand awareness work.

 3. Content Freshness and Specificity